 Parameter Description Set Time Zone Select the time zone of the country you are currently in.
 The router will set its time based on your selection.
-Time Server Address The router can get correct time from a SNTP time server.
-You have to assign an IP address of a timer server.
-If you do not assign a time server address, the router will get time from a default time server, but there is no guarantee that the default time server will always work.
-Daylight Savings The router can also take Daylight savings into account.
-If you wish to use this function, you must check/tick the "Enable Function" box to enable your daylight saving configuration (below).
-You also have to select the period in which you wish to start and end Daylight Saving Time.
+Enable Daylight Savings The router can also take Daylight savings into account.
+If you wish to use this function, you must check/tick the enable box to enable your daylight saving configuration (below).
+Start Daylight Savings Time Select the period in which you wish to start daylight Savings Time End Daylight Savings Time Select the period in which you wish to end daylight Savings Time

-Click <Apply> at the bottom of the screen to save the above configurations.
+Click Apply> at the bottom of the screen to save the above configurations.
 You can now configure other advance sections or start using the router (with the advance settings in place)